• Home

 The Einhorn effect

 Einhorn has made a name for himself spotting financial red flags.
-The hedge fund manager rose to investing prominence in 2002 after taking a short position on Allied Capital, a mid-cap financial company.
-After giving a speech about his stance at the Sohn Investment Research Conference, the company’s stock went down 20% as Einhorn accused the company of defrauding the Small Business Administration.
+The hedge fund manager rose to investing prominence in 2002 after taking a short position on Allied Capital, a midcap financial company.
+After giving a speech about his stance at the Sohn Investment Conference, the company’s stock went down 20% as Einhorn accused the company of defrauding the Small Business Administration.

-Einhorn followed a similar playbook in 2007 after shorting Lehman Brothers, sharing his thesis about the financial institution’s overexposure to subprime mortgage-backed securities at the Value Investing Congress.
-His prescient callouts of major firms via thoroughly researched presentations—and the resulting stock tumbles they initiate—has popularized the phrase “the Einhorn Effect,” used to highlight the hedge fund manager’s striking influence on investor decisions.
+Einhorn followed a similar playbook in 2007 after shorting Lehman Brothers, sharing his thesis about the financial institution’s overexposure to subprime-mortgage-backed securities at the Value Investing Congress.
+His prescient callouts of major firms via thoroughly researched presentations—and the resulting stock tumbles they initiate—has popularized the phrase “the Einhorn effect,” used to highlight the hedge fund manager’s striking influence on investor decisions.
 (This is not to be confused with the “Einhorn revolving shotgun” from the Call of Duty video game.)

 Deficit fears fuel a bet on gold

 Just as his early short calls exposed cracks in major financial institutions, the investor now sees structural vulnerabilities in government fiscal and monetary policies.
-Einhorn Wednesday highlighted his philosophy on gold, saying “our thesis on gold over the longer term has been that our fiscal policy and our monetary policies don’t make any sense.”
+Einhorn Wednesday highlighted his philosophy on gold, saying: “Our thesis on gold over the longer term has been that our fiscal policy and our monetary policies don’t make any sense.”
 At current spending rates, the U.S. deficit-to-GDP ratio is expected to reach 6.7% by 2036, per the CBO.
 However, Einhorn also noted other major developed currencies maintain high deficit-to-GDP ratios, explaining why gold, as opposed to a foreign currency, could become the preferred global reserve.

 Part of Einhorn’s confidence in gold is predicated on his belief that the Federal Reserve will issue more interest rate cuts than what’s currently anticipated.
 “I think one of the best trades out there right now is betting on more cuts this year than expected,” he said.
 “I think by the time we get to the end of the year, it’s going to be substantially more than two cuts.”

-Yet even as January’s better-than-expected jobs report made the reality of another rate cut seem far away, Einhorn is betting that Warsh as Fed chair will be able to persuade the committee to tally up rate cuts.
+Yet even as January’s better-than-expected jobs report made the reality of another rate cut seem far away, Einhorn is betting that Kevin Warsh as Fed chair will be able to persuade the committee to tally up rate cuts.

 “He’s going to come up with arguments that are going to persuade people,” Einhorn said.